MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-compatibility.md

 In order for Microsoft Defender Antivirus to run in passive mode, endpoints must meet the following requirements:

-- Operating system: Windows 10 or later; Windows Server 2022, Windows Server 2019, or Windows Server, version 1803, or newer
+- Operating system: Windows 10 or newer; Windows Server 2022, Windows Server 2019, or Windows Server, version 1803, or newer
 - Microsoft Defender Antivirus must be installed
 - Another non-Microsoft antivirus/antimalware product must be installed and used as the primary antivirus solution
 - Endpoints must be onboarded to Defender for Endpoint